landrzejewski/training-scripts/src/J-MODERN.md

     }
 }

-// Attempting to implement Vehicle outside the permitted classes will result in a compile-time error
+// Attempting to implement Vehicle outside the permitted classes will result in an error
 // public class Bicycle implements Vehicle { // Compilation Error
 //     @Override
 //     public void drive() {